A Perfect Storm

 Officer Matheny said the Coast Guard does not do salvage.
 “The owner is responsible for finding the salvage company.”
 There is no fine for running aground, according to him.
 However, state law says that costs and expenses of removal, and any damages to property fall upon the owners’ responsibility.

 The heavy rains continued to drench Molokai and the rest of the state until Friday.
-Molokai’s East End lost electricity, and parts of Oahu, Maui and Big Island also lost power.
+Hundreds of homeowners also lost power.
+Residents who discover damages on their roofs and gutters after the storm may hire residential roofers for roof repair and gutter repair services.

 The ferry that comes twice a day from Maui, the “Molokai Princess,” arrived on Molokai Wednesday morning and was not able to return until Thursday evening, due to the prevailing hazardous ocean conditions.